syncfusion-content/windowsforms-docs/WindowsForms/Upgrade/how-to-upgrade.md

 ---
 layout: post
-title: Upgrading Syncfusion Windows Forms installer to a latest version - Syncfusion
+title: Upgrading Syncfusion Windows Forms installer to latest version
 description: Learn here about the how upgrade Syncfusion Windows Forms installer to a latest version from website and control panel.
 platform: WindowsForms
 control: Essential Studio